William Joppy: Losing his title against Trinidad

-On December 14, 2003, Joppy lost his title to Bernard Hopkins, losing by a wide points margin on all three judges' cards.
+On December 14, 2003, Joppy was stripped of his title following a challenge to undisputed champion Bernard Hopkins, losing by a wide points margin on all three judges' cards.
 A year later, Joppy lost another lopsided unanimous decision against Jermain Taylor.

 Joppy returned as a Super Middleweight on July 29, 2005 knocking out journeyman Rashaan Blackburn in the third round.
 Joppy said then that he hoped to have one final title run as a Super Middleweight before retirement.
 After a string of five victories against lesser opponents, Joppy obtained a title fight against the new IBF champion Lucian Bute on February 29, 2008.
 Bute won by way of technical knockout in round 10 and Joppy retired after the bout, only to come back two years later.

 Retirement

 Following a close decision loss to Sebastien Demers in March 2010 Joppy announced his retirement from boxing, although it was not the first time that Joppy has announced that he is leaving the sport.
 He returned to the ring later that year, fighting Baltimore native Cory Cummings to a draw, and subsequently defeated Cummings by unanimous decision in a 2011 rematch.